SICKAG/sick_safetyscanners/README.md

 #### From Binaries

 The driver is released at longer intervals as a binary package.
+At the moment the initial release is still in progress.
+Once it is released it can be installed with the foloowing command:

-`sudo apt-get install ros-<rosdistro>-sick_safetyscanners`
+~~`sudo apt-get install ros-<rosdistro>-sick_safetyscanners`~~

 #### From Source